China dissident Liu's condition critical, breathing failing, hospital says

 No one answered the telephone at the hospital's publicity department on Wednesday.

 In Hong Kong, about 50 protesters sat outside the Beijing representative office surrounded by placards demanding Liu's release.

-Some protesters have been there for the third day and said they were dismayed to learn Liu was not being released despite his condition.
+Some protesters had been there for a third day.

 "I feel scared.
-If we lose Liu Xiaobo, nobody could replace him," said 17 year old student Anson Hui.
+If we lose Liu Xiaobo, nobody could replace him," said 17-year-old student Anson Hui.
 "If there's no Liu Xiaobo we can't unite the whole world to speak out ...
 The world will lose a spiritual leader."

+(This version of the story has been refiled to fix typographical error, adds dropped word "a", paragraphs 8, 26)

-Reporting by Christian Shepherd in BEIJING and Venus Wu in HONG KONG; Editing by Tony Munroe, Clarence Fernandez, Robert Birsel
+Reporting by Christian Shepherd in BEIJING, Venus Wu in HONG KONG and David Brunnstrom, David Alexander and Matt Spetalnick in WASHINGTON; Editing by Tony Munroe, Clarence Fernandez, Robert Birsel and Lisa Shumaker